 - August 2018 average speed: 702ms

 While this is a relatively good result from WHH, there are still hosts who are much faster.

 Good uptime is critical, and Web Hosting Hub delivered.
 Fast page loads are equally important because site visitors will leave in droves if your site takes longer than a few seconds to load.

 But customer support can be a deal killer if issues aren’t addressed or fixed quickly.

-Web Hosting Hub provided pretty good customer support, connecting with us in under three minutes (plus an additional five to verify).
+Web Hosting Hub provided pretty good customer support, connecting with us in under three minutes (plus an additional five to verify our account).

-There was a bit of downtime and lag between responses though, so it wasn’t as quick or concise as many others we’ve experienced.
+There was a bit of downtime and lag between responses, so it wasn’t as quick or concise as many others we’ve experienced.